pcc.edu/programs/electronic-engineering

 EET 221.
 Semiconductor Devices and Circuits.
 5 Credits.

-Introduction to semiconductor devices.
+Provides an introduction to semiconductor devices.
 Characteristics and biasing of diodes and transistors.
-Design and analysis of circuits using diodes, bipolar transistors, and field effect transistors.
+Covers the design and analysis of circuits using diodes, bipolar transistors, and field effect transistors.
 Application of transistors as amplifiers and switches.
 A 3-hour per week laboratory includes the application of computer tools in circuit design, evaluation, and analysis.
-Prerequisite: EET 113, MTH 112Z, WR 121Z or any WR course for which WR 121Z is a prerequisite.
+Prerequisites: EET 113, WR 121Z or any WR course for which WR 121Z is a prerequisite.
 Audit available.

 EET 223.
 RF Communications Circuits.
 5 Credits.